Antonio Banderas: 1990–1999: Hollywood stardom

 In 1991, Madonna introduced Banderas to Hollywood.
 (He was an object of her desires in her pseudodocumentary film of one of her concert tours, Madonna: Truth or Dare.)
 The following year, still speaking minimal English, he began acting in American films.
 Despite having to learn all his lines phonetically, Banderas still managed to turn in a critically praised performance as a struggling musician in his first American drama film, The Mambo Kings (1992).
 Kenneth Turan of The Los Angeles Times described Banderas as giving a "quietly effective job".
 David Nansen of Newsweek declared, "Banderas had to learn English to play this role, but you wouldn't know it: he plumbs all the nuances of charm and self-pity in Nestor's melancholic soul".
-Owen Gleiberman of Entertainment Weekly also praised Banderas' performance writing, "he gives a surprisingly confident and subtle performance as the implosive Nestor".
+Owen Gleiberman of Entertainment Weekly also praised Banderas's performance writing, "he gives a surprisingly confident and subtle performance as the implosive Nestor".

-Banderas then broke through to mainstream American audiences in the 1993 Jonathan Demme film Philadelphia as the life partner of lawyer Tom Hanks and Denzel Washington.
+Banderas then broke through to mainstream American audiences in the 1993 Jonathan Demme film Philadelphia as the life partner of lawyer Tom Hanks.
 Also in 1993, he acted in the Bille August-directed The House of the Spirits, an adaptation of the Isabel Allende novel of the same name.
 Banderas acted alongside Meryl Streep, Jeremy Irons, Glenn Close, and Winona Ryder.

 The film's success earned Banderas wide recognition, and the following year, he was given a role in Neil Jordan's high-profile adaptation of Anne Rice's Interview with the Vampire (1994), sharing the screen with Brad Pitt, Tom Cruise, and Kirsten Dunst.
 He starred in several major Hollywood films, including the Robert Rodriguez-directed neo-Western action film Desperado (1995), alongside Salma Hayek, Steve Buscemi, and Quentin Tarantino.
 The film was a financial success.
-Owen Gleiberman of Entertainment Weekly wrote, "The movie’s greatest visual coup ... is Banderas himself.
+Owen Gleiberman of Entertainment Weekly wrote, "The movie's greatest visual coup ... is Banderas himself.
 The camera loves this velvet stud as much as it did the young Clint Eastwood."